 Close the gap between farm and you

 Our Land and Water research tells us that connection and collaboration is crucial to creating faster, more robust long-term changes to the way New Zealanders care for their land and water.
-Try these actions to build your connection to the people who grow and farm our food.
+Try these actions to build your connection to the people who produce our food and fibre.

 - Close the gap between farm and plate by buying food from weekend markets or roadside stalls when possible.

 - If you can, pay more for produce with sustainability credentials (eg organic, free range).

 - Try online services that deliver produce directly from the farm, shortening the chain of businesses taking a share of profits, giving growers more income for sustainable actions.
 For example:

 - Read or watch some rural media to get outside your ‘filter bubble’: